smilezzm/smilezzm/README.md

 ## Hi there 👋

+I'm currently an undergraduate at Peking University, China, majoring in physics and minoring in Artificial Intelligence.
 <!--
 **smilezzm/smilezzm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.